Meet the Team

 Marianna assists with strategic planning and strengthening operational systems.
 She led Sustainable Silicon Valley for 7 years and subsequently founded Minerva Ventures, a consultancy focused on strategies and solutions for a resilient future.
 She got to know the Ice911 team when they were a finalist in the 2013 Solutions for Planetary Sustainability competition co-hosted by Sustainable Silicon Valley and NASA Ames Research Center.

 Krista, a professional photographer, artist, and secret journalist, has an unorthodox history that has led to a multidisciplinary skill set.
 Her greatest passion is education about the human role on the planet in conservation, both with endangered animals in Africa and the Arctic’s environmental crises.
 At Ice911, she assists with operations, volunteer coordination and fills in doing stuff that helps makes the office run smoothly.
-In her spare time she journals, has a dedicated yoga practice, reads, hikes, creates mixed media collages, and paints animals on clothing.
-One of her heroes is Peter Beard.
+In her spare time she has a dedicated yoga practice, reads, hikes, creates mixed media collages, and paints animals on clothing.

 Holly is an environmental activist and internationally exhibited artist.
 Her paintings are inspired by nature and explore her fascination with the limitless opportunities we have in our lives.
 The Huffington Post, Professional Artist Magazine, The Monthly, and Houzz have all featured Holly’s work.
 When she is not painting, Holly is donating her time and business expertise to Ice911.